bbenchoff/bbenchoff.github.io/pages/BusTideDisplay.md

 ![The standard MUNI bus display at some bus stops](/images/MuniBusDisplay.jpg)

 This is somewhat different than the displays actually found at bus stops around the city (above); I need to track multiple bus stops.
 This can be done through the [511.org API](https://511.org/).
 Given any bus stop in the city, this API will give me predicted times of arrivals each bus scheduled at that stop, its line number/letter, and its destination.
+There is a rate limit on this API of 60 seconds, but that only means I'm sending a request every 65 seconds.

 But there are a few problems: